An air-source or air-to-air heat pump can provide both heating and cooling.

 In the winter, a heat pump extracts heat from outside air and delivers it indoors.
 In the summer, the heat pump extracts heat from room air and pumps it outdoors to cool the house.

 Instructions: Observe the heating and cooling cycles of a heat pump.
-First click on the button of the cycle, and then press "play".

 The Balance Point